 - our diverse English as a Second Language learners; and

-- those with excellent hearing who may still miss information due to poor acoustics, noise, distractions, and many other things.
+- those with no hearing, learning, or language difficulties who may still miss information due to poor acoustics, noise, distractions, and many other things.

-Live event captioning shows you what you are missing – you may have never realized that until the words are right in front of you!
+Live event captioning shows you what you are missing – you may have never realized how much until the words are right in front of you!

-Like curb cuts, ramps, and automatic door openers that are utilized by everyone and accepted as the norm in today’s society, live event captioning is a universal communication tool that benefits EVERYONE.
+Like curb cuts, ramps, and automatic door openers that are utilized by everyone and accepted as the norm in today’s society, captioning is a universal communication tool that benefits EVERYONE.

-HearVue is committed to Canadian captioners and make them our priority for all of our Live Captioning events.
-We believe that our homegrown talent is of the highest calibre, dedicated to service excellence.
+HearVue is committed to Canadian captioners and make them our priority for all of our captioning events.
+Our homegrown talent is of the highest calibre, dedicated to service excellence.
 Our clients deserve no less.

-HearVue is not solely a service provider.
+HearVue is not solely a service provider or captioning agency.
 We offer a customized and complete suite of services to communication inclusion that provides added value for everyone.